How to teach students to find text evidence

 Use Flocabulary to accelerate student comprehension

-In addition to the new custom-made Video Texts, Break It Down takes advantage of the hundreds of video texts that Flocabulary already offers and targets questions like “What is textual evidence?” and “How do I cite textual evidence?”
+In addition to the new custom-made Video Texts, Break It Down takes advantage of the hundreds of video texts that Flocabulary already offers and targets questions like “What is textual evidence?” and “How do I cite textual evidence examples?”
 Students get hands-on text evidence practice when they back up their opinions about a video with clips.
 Research shows that hands-on learning elevates nearly every type of learner.
 Plus, students are learning about all the different forms a “text” can take by practicing with the form that they consume most often in their day-to-day lives: video.

 Break It Down is a fun and meaningful way to teach students about evidence using a library of videos they already know and love.